sowbug/TribeDuino/README.md

 1. Connect the back part of the barrel to GND, then the tip to A0.

 1. Plug your audio source (computer, iPod, whatever) to the jack.
+I got good checksums on an iPhone and a laptop.

 1. Crank the volume all the way up.